JamesEArnold/WBFS/docs/ROADMAP.md

       - Contribute (styled as CTA button) ('/donate')

 ### Phase 2.2: Footer Component
-- [ ] Replace existing Footer with Sheriff Central design
+- [x] Replace existing Footer with Sheriff Central design
-  - Location: `/components/footer.tsx`
+  - Location: `/components/footer.tsx` → `/components/layout/Footer.tsx`
-  - Implementation: Update Footer with new design while preserving links
+  - Implementation: Updated Footer with new design while preserving links and content
   - Key features:
-    - Consistent branding
+    - Black background with yellow accents
+    - Three-column layout with responsive design
-    - Social media links
+    - Social media links with yellow circular backgrounds
-    - Campaign contact information
+    - Campaign logo display in yellow background
   - Reference: Sheriff Central Footer.tsx component
   - Implementation Notes:
-    - Preserve the current SEO metadata from existing footer
+    - Preserved campaign address and email information
+    - Maintained social media links to Facebook and Instagram
-    - Maintain "Paid for by" disclaimer text
+    - Added "Paid for by" disclaimer in the bottom section
-    - Footer color scheme: Black background with white text and yellow accents
+    - Updated import in app/layout.tsx to use new component
+    - Used yellow (#fcd34b) for accent colors to maintain consistency

 ### Phase 2.3: Home Page Components
 - [ ] Implement new Hero component